 W4: Understand, characterize, and model the space weather effects on and within terrestrial and planetary environments

 Exploration activities are inherently risky.
-Beyond the technical challenges, human and robotic explorers across the solar system will be affected by the planetary plasma environments that respond to solar- and heliosphere-driven space weather.
+Beyond the technical challenges, the planetary plasma environments that respond to solar- and heliosphere-driven space weather will affect human and robotic explorers across the solar system.
 The “near-planet” radiation environment, applicable to Earth and all other planetary systems, is of particular concern for exploration activities as this is where exploration will take place for extended periods of time.
 Space weather at planets can intensify and restructure radiation belts.
 An effective strategy that minimizes the cumulative dose from increased radiation belt intensity is avoidance through advance warning.
 The key role that heliophysics occupies is to build a detailed understanding of the physical processes that create and drive the radiation environments near the Earth and other planetary bodies, and to develop the theoretical knowledge and quantitative models needed to predict how the geospace or near-planetary space environments will respond to forcing from space-weather events.
 In the meantime, improved characterization of these environments and identification of parameters that indicate changes will reduce risk to exploration activities to the extent possible.

 Existing models of the radiation belts derived from archived observations from early missions are of limited use for predicting radiation doses and exposure because the Earth's magnetic field magnitude and orientation has changed significantly in the decades since those observations were made.
 The newly developed models based on observations from recently launched missions will provide a more accurate and detailed understanding of the present and near-term state of the magnetospheric and ionospheric environments.
 Numerical simulations suggests that the evolving Earth’s magnetic field may be in part responsible for the apparent increase in solar geomagnetic storm occurrence during the last century.
 In addition, approximately 5% changes in the altitude and 10% changes in magnitude of peak ionospheric density may be attributable to changes in the Earth’s magnetic field.